 Cyprien Gaillard is known for creating work that interconnects history and nature, as well as humankind’s connection to both.
 In particular, Gaillard is known for exploring the beauty of failure and the natural collapse of things in general, and in particular, only deeply interested in ruins.
-His work spans numerous mediums including etching, performance art, public interventions, photography, painting, and sculpture, almost all of which are created outside his studio.
+His work spans numerous mediums, including etching, performance art, public interventions, photography, painting, and sculpture, almost all created outside his studio.

 In this piece, he excavated a World War II bunker from a beach in the Netherlands.
 Gaillard created Dunepark to criticize the practice of burying historical gem pieces such as these under newly formed layers of construction.
 It was because of this piece that Gaillard was awarded the Marcel Duchamp prize in 2010.

 Cyprien Gaillard’s Nightlife is an installation comprised of a 3D film that was shot over the course of two years in various locations including Cleveland, Los Angeles and Berlin.
 Nightlife displayed in 2015 was the main piece in Gaillard’s exhibition titled Where Nature Runs Riot.
 Nightlife was shot using cutting-edge imaging techniques as well as drones, which explains how the camera flows and glided up close with ease.